Surnames covered in our DNA project:

 The current banner shows Alnwick Castle, in Northumberland - a county in the far north east of England, bordering Scotland.
 This region is home to a number of Appleby lines - and our DNA project has confirmed genetic connections between several of these, which also match lines in Canada, USA and Ireland.

-As well as forty seven sets of results from men who have tested with Family Tree DNA, this spreadsheet includes results from two Appleby descendants who tested with another company (Ancestry DNA).
-Because different companies use slightly different ranges of markers to those used by Family Tree DNA, this reduces the level of certainty about degree of matching.
+As well as 57 sets of results from men who have tested with Family Tree DNA, this spreadsheet includes results from two Appleby descendants who tested with another company (Ancestry DNA).
+Because different companies use slightly different ranges of markers to those used by Family Tree DNA, this reduces the level of certainty about degree of matching for these two testers.

 This is a pdf file of an Excel spreadsheet, which will open with Adobe reader.
 To view the details, you will need to enlarge the image to about 200% (using the magnification tool on your Adobe browser) and then scroll across and down.

-It is very encouraging to report that of the 49 sets of results received to date, 39 of them match at least one other person within our project.
-The results point to there being several geographical locations for the early origins of the Appleby surname - though we have not yet identified the 'Founding Appleby' for any of the groups!
+It is very encouraging to report that of the 56 sets of results received to date, 40 of them match at least one other person within our project.
+The results point to there being several geographical locations for the early origins of the Appleby surname - though we have not yet identified the 'Founding Appleby' for any of the groups, who may well have lived long before the start of parish registers!

 As well as providing evidence of links between different individuals within a genealogical time frame, DNA testing also provides information about a person's Haplogroup.
 Much scientific research has resulted in an clearer understanding of the routes by which holders of the different Haplogroups migrated from the 'cradle of humanity' in East Africa, and the timing of their likely arrival at the eventual place of settlement.